 Market Segmentation Basis is essential for marketers to strategize their marketing campaigns.
 It helps in grouping similar characteristics potential consumers rather than classifying them individually.
 Even it advantages marketers to use their resources and time efficiently to make strategies.

-The unsuccessful marketing campaign may the cause of failure of a business.
+An unsuccessful marketing campaign may the cause of the failure of a business.
 Segmentation of consumers reduces the risk factor of campaigning rather than promoting it generically for all kinds of consumers.
 Marketers do the segmentation on the basis of their gathering information related to the characteristics of consumers.
-Basically they divide the consumers to generate a custom marketing mix for each segmented group and nurture them accordingly.
+Basically, they divide the consumers to generate a custom marketing mix for each segmented group and nurture them accordingly.

 How do the Marketers Segment Market?